How to Create a Powerful Sales Presentation

 It’s best you’ve a plan for structuring your sales presentation slides so your story has a flow to it.
 A good structure also ensures your story makes sense.

 Consider your industry and be sure to cover all necessary details without overwhelming your prospect.
-For example, how you present social media services will be different from how you’d present a product such as real estate.
+For example, how you present social media services will be different from how you’d present a product such as Smart Apartment Data (real estate).

 Think about your prospect’s journey and help them visualize their transformation after doing business with you.